 Customer Loyalty Is the Gift That Keeps on Giving

 At the end of the day, it’s much harder to acquire a new customer than it is to keep an old one.
-Sure, you may have to invest a few dollars into your customer engagement program, but it will still save you money you’d otherwise have to spend on new customer acquisition.
+Sure, you may have to invest more time and money into your customer retention, but it will still save you money you’d otherwise have to spend on getting new people in the door.

-A happy customer is a loyal customer, and now that you know why customers leave businesses, helping your loyal customers bring in more and more happy customers is a walk in the park
+A happy customer is a loyal customer.
+And now that you know why customers leave small businesses, helping your loyal customers bring in more and more happy customers can be your next goal.